-The concept of borrowing from a 401(k) account is nothing new.
+The concept of a 401k loan (borrowing from a 401k account) is nothing new.
 However, now that millennials (individuals aged 19-35) represent the majority of the American workforce, and are further away from reaching retirement, the concept of borrowing from a retirement plan is on the rise.
 According to a study by Ameriprise Financial, 17% of millennials have borrowed from their employer-sponsored retirement plan.
 What does that mean for plan sponsors?

-- Funeral expenses of parents, spouse, children or dependents, and
+- funeral expenses of parents, spouse, children or dependents

 DEFINING BORROWING LIMITS

 Although ERISA gives plans the freedom to establish their own loan purpose criteria, it prescribes the maximum dollar amount of plan loans as the lesser of $50,000 or 50% of the participant’s vested plan assets.

 In addition to setting a maximum, plans can also set a minimum loan amount to discourage borrowing simply to cover routine expenses.
 Doing this may also reduce the plan’s administrative expenses related to plan loans.